• Home

 Mike Herrmann – Business Development Director Hose and Fittings

 They are the arteries that connect all the plumbing within the system.
 They transfer the power output of a pump to the actuator, such as a cylinder or motor, to do the work at hand.
 It is imperative to make sure you select the proper hose assembly for your application as well as perform proper maintenance.
-This article will help identify some of the key things to look for.

 S.T.A.M.P.E.D.